 People often wonder if they need a car rental to get around the city.
-Exploring San Diego with a car is a convenient way to see the city in a short period.
+Exploring San Diego with a car is a convenient way to see the city quickly.
 Further, if you’re traveling with a couple of friends, family, or small children, a car rental will definitely come in handy.

 Nevertheless, if you want to save fuel, save money, free yourself from parking woes, and believe traveling in your rental car would add to the tour’s expenses, you have other options – thanks to San Diego’s public transportation.

-Additionally, if you want to avoid the hassle of public transportation and you’re alone in the city, you can still make your way around without a rental car.
-Therefore, living in San Diego without a car is totally possible.
+Additionally, if you want to avoid the hassle of public transportation and are alone in the city, you can still make your way around without a rental car.
+Therefore, living in San Diego without a car is possible.
 But, ultimately, the decision rests with you: do you take a car rental or not on your Southern California San Diego vacation?

 How is San Diego’s Public Transportation?

 You might be wondering, is San Diego public transportation good?
 Whether it’s the food, the excellent craft beer scene, the view, or the environment, San Diego will not let you down.
-Simply put, a city with many amenities to attract visitors is also likely to have a convenient public transportation system – which it does!
+A city with many amenities to attract visitors will likely have a convenient public transportation system – which it does!